confluentinc/ksql/docs/developer-guide/syntax-reference.rst

 +-------------------------+--------------------------------------------------------------------------------------------+

 The following example creates a simple function.
 Note: the arguments are converted to uppercase when passed to the inline script.

-Also, when defining an inline UDF in the KSQL CLI, you will need to escape any ``;`` within the inline script with ``\;``.
+Also, when defining an inline UDF in the KSQL CLI, you will need to escape any ``;`` characters within the inline script with ``\;``.
 However, this is not necessary when defining an inline UDF inside of a queries file (e.g. in headless mode).

 .. code:: sql

     CREATE OR REPLACE FUNCTION GREET(name STRING)
     RETURNS STRING
     LANGUAGE JAVA
+    WITH(author='Jane', description='Create a greeting', version='0.1.0')
     AS $$
         return "Hello " + NAME;
     $$;